-Budgeted cost: £116,474
+Budgeted cost: £130,603

 Activity Evidence that supports this approach Challenge number(s) addressed Regular CPD targeted at school improvement priorities.
 EEF guide to Pupil Premium highlights that teaching is the top priority and using a tiered approach to the implementation of strategies is highly effective.
-1,2 EEF Implementation Guidance ECT programme for JH It is imperative that we use the tiered approach to CPD for him.
-1,2 KB Salary 6 days per term - 36 days @ £304.90 £10,976 Training and follow up monitoring of effective feedback strategies.
+EEF Implementation Guidance 1,2 ECT programme for JH, JA and GW It is imperative that we use the tiered approach to CPD for them.
+EEF Implementation Guidance 1,2 FW KG SC MH NL NS Time £12,191 Training and follow up monitoring of effective feedback strategies.
 Meaningful feedback supports pupil progress, builds learning, addresses misconceptions and closes the gap between where the pupil is and where the teacher wants them to be.
 EEF Teacher Feedback to Improve Pupil Learning 1,2 Employment of a Speech and Language Therapist and a Speech and Language Therapy Assistant.
 Evidence suggests that prioritising the development of communication and language early is the foundation to good progress in literacy.
-1 Therapist & Assistant per annum £21,980 EEF Preparing for Literacy - Improving communication, language and literacy in the early years Regular CPD from the Speech and Language Therapist to upskill school staff in delivering Speech and Language interventions.
+1 Therapist & Assistant per annum £20,821 EEF Preparing for Literacy - Improving communication, language and literacy in the early years Regular CPD from the Speech and Language Therapist to upskill school staff in delivering Speech and Language interventions.
 Evidence suggests that prioritising the development of communication and language early is the foundation to good progress in literacy.
-EEF Preparing for Literacy - Improving communication, language and literacy in the early years 1 Extra teacher employed in Upper Key Stage 2 so that more children Small group teaching led by experienced and skilled teachers, targeted at specific needs and knowledge gaps, can be an effective 1,2 CB - Salary pa can receive targeted interventions. method of supporting low attaining pupils or those falling behind.
-3/5 £37,345 EEF Teaching and Learning Toolkit small group tuition 201,040 Whole school vocabulary CPD.
+EEF Preparing for Literacy - Improving communication, language and literacy in the early years 1 Extra teacher employed in Upper Key Stage 2 so that more children can receive targeted interventions.
+Small group teaching led by experienced and skilled teachers, targeted at specific needs and knowledge gaps, can be an effective 1,2 FW FW- Salary pa 3/5 method of supporting low attaining pupils or those falling behind.
+EEF Teaching and Learning Toolkit small group tuition £44,870 Whole school vocabulary CPD.
 The Reading Framework highlights the importance of teaching vocabulary especially with children from disadvantaged backgrounds.
 "Extending children's familiarity with words across domains is particularly important for children from disadvantaged backgrounds who might not otherwise meet such vocabulary."
-The Reading Framework 1,2 Purchase and training for a new catch up phonics scheme.
-Both the EEF and the DfE's Reading Framework cite evidence that a robust and consistent phonics programme will support the development of early reading, particularly for disadvantaged children.
-EEF Improving Literacy in Key Stage 1 The Reading Framework 1,2 Rapid Catch Up scheme (see below) Purchase books books to support Rapid Catch up programme Years 2 to 6 Both the EEF and the DfE's Reading framework support the view that children will learn to read fluently if schools invest in books that have been carefully structured in cumulative steps so that they can decode every word as their knowledge of the alphabetical code increases.
-EEF Improving Literacy in Key Stage 1 The Reading Framework 1,2 £2,974 Purchase of core story books for each year group providing enough copies for take home and for the next year group up.
+The Reading Framework 1,2 Purchase of core story books for each year group providing enough copies for take home and for the next year group up.
 The Reading Framework emphasises the importance of story-telling and the importance of choosing suitable books for children of all ages.
-The Reading Framework 1,2 £20,147 Training in the latest research about the teaching of reading to lead to adaptation of school strategies.
+The Reading Framework 1,2 £15,000 Training in the latest research about the teaching of reading to lead to adaptation of school strategies.
 Research into the latest approaches to teaching reading provides strong evidence that these strategies support rapid early reading development.
 The Reading Framework EEF Improving Literacy in Key Stage 1 1,2 Training, support and release time to develop subject leaders.
 A broad and balanced and rich curriculum will provide learners with the essential knowledge and skills to move to the next stage of their education.
-1,2,5 KM salary £5,159 pa (1/5) AS salary £17,893pa (3/5)
+Teachers' expertise in this area is essential for narrowing the social divide.
+1,2,5 KM salary £5,546 pa (1/5) AS salary £19,192 pa (3/5) ER 2/5 ER salary till Christmas £12,983